In Vitro Fertilization (IVF)

 - monitor pregnant females

-- The recipients will be tested for pathogens before the pups are transferred to your colony.
+- For non-UW mice, the recipients must be tested for pathogens before the pups are transferred to your colony.
 The requesting lab is responsible for any testing fees.

 Prices and Guarantees

 - The cost of IVF for mouse rederivation includes thawing frozen sperm or harvesting sperm from a donor male.

 - When thawing sperm samples frozen in the TRP Core or collecting fresh sperm from a healthy donor male, if the recipients do not become pregnant we will repeat the procedure at no additional cost.